Being The Artist Vs. Being The Songwriter

 Contributed Anonymously:

 I just wanted to bring up this topic because it’s been bugging me lately.
-I am starting to find it so tiring that people always have to diss Britney Spears and say, “well she didn’t write her own songs, she co-wrote it, that’s not the same as writing a song,” or “oh, if she was really talented she could write her own songs,” and how people also diss Christina Aguilera and say, “oh, Beautiful was such a lame and unoriginal song, the lyrics weren’t deep, and she didn’t even write the song!”
+I am starting to find it so tiring that people always have to diss and say, “well she didn’t write her own songs, she co-wrote it, that’s not the same as writing a song,” or “oh, if she was really talented she could write her own songs,” and how people also diss and say, “oh, Beautiful was such a lame and unoriginal song, the lyrics weren’t deep, and she didn’t even write the song!”
 And this just doesn’t go for them, but it just goes with every artist out there.

 People always have to act as if they HAVE to write their own songs to prove that they are great or talented, and always have to act as if each song HAS to be deep, complicated, and original.
 Well, don’t you know that many legendary artists never even wrote their own songs?
 And as for the songs message, or the lyrics itself, how deep, complicated, and original does it have to be?
 If you can give an example of a latest song that was deep, complicated, and original, than talk about or give an example of an artist like that instead of acting as if Britney and Christina have the most unoriginal songs on the face of this planet.